 Other, better blogs are far more concentrated.
 My love of blogs begins and ends with Fashion Toast, which is essentially photos of Rumi Neely looking pouty in various vintage outfits.
 I look at it daily and know exactly what I will find when I do.
 Very satisfying.
 The Euro aka Hemingway Holly is firing witty continental barbs at the silliness of Los Angeles: a subject vast enough to provide the sole content of a hilarious blog.
 My smart friend Soph blogs on Babes with Babies about being a gorgeous glamourous mother, which is both focused and pretty aspirational.
 And a new favourite is Little Brown Pen, which consists solely of colour-study photos of Paris.

 So I think I need to shape up.
 Stop chit chatting about eggs and ham and Skymall, and channel a laser-sharp beam directly at literary adventures.

 Sigh.
-The thing is, I just had this amazing gingered pork belly with brussell sprout slaw (TLOML are going out of California with a bang, in Napa), and did so want to tell you all about it...
-And that red obi belt deserves an entry all of it's own...
+The thing is, I just had this amazing gingered pork belly with brussels sprout slaw (TLOML and I are going out of California with a bang, in Napa), and did so want to tell you all about it...
+And that red obi belt deserves an entry all of its own...
 I can't make any promises people.
 I guess I'm just not the laser-sharp focus type.

 PS Just tagged this post and am ashamed to realise this is the first time I have labelled anything with 'writing'.
 Says it all, doesn't it?